than/Mobile-Safari-Smart-Banner-Viewport-Bug/README.md

 # Open-a-Link
 For demonstrating a mobile Safari viewport + Smart Banner bug

 In iOS 8, there appears to be a bug with mobile Safari and the viewport meta tag that can result in a website loading with what looks like a blank page when a Smart Banner meta tag is also present.
-In my tests this behavior occurs when opening this webpage via a link from another iOS app.
+In my tests this behavior occurs when opening this webpage via a link from another iOS app when the device is in landscape orientation.

 ![](http://than.to/10EVw.png)